Tools4everBV/HelloID-Conn-Prov-Target-Microsoft-Entra-ID-Exchange-Online/README.md

 - If the mailbox is not found, and Exchange Online integration is required, an exception is thrown.

 > [!NOTE]
 > The update, disable and delete script skips actions if the mailbox is not found.
-This is to prefent errors when de license is already withdrawn.
+This is to prevent errors when de license is already withdrawn.

 #### 4. Manager Lookup (if configured)